 Begin as far ahead as you possibly can.
-“It can be challenging to coordinate work and school schedules and to book reservations during peak travel periods,” says travel and lifestyle journalist Irene S. Levine, Professor of Psychiatry, NYU School of Medicine.
+“It can be challenging to coordinate work and school schedules and to book reservations during peak travel periods,” says travel and lifestyle journalist Irene S. Levine, professor of psychiatry, NYU School of Medicine.

 “Depending on the size of the group, one year is not too far in advance” to begin pulling all the pieces together, says Jacquie Whitt, a teacher in Virginia Beach, Virginia, and co-founder of Adios Adventure Travel.
 Her company was founded after she took a group of high school students to Machu Picchu in 2007.
-Since then, Whitt had become the Director of International Programs and owner of the company.
+Since then, Whitt has become the Director of International Programs and owner of the company.

 Early booking is especially important if you’re planning a trip to Europe.
-“We can’t stress this enough,” says Meghan Donovan, Manager of Digital Outreach for Auto Europe Car Rentals headquartered in Portland, Maine.
+“We can’t stress this enough,” says Meghan Donovan, manager of digital outreach for Auto Europe Car Rentals headquartered in Portland, Maine.